grokit/dcore/datasys/README.md

 - All data is stored in plain text files.
 It can be structured, but it should always be easy to see, understand and modify the data using a normal text editor.
     - Does not mean there are not scripts to automate things, but fundamentally the data is the principal interface.

+- A document is a **folder**.
+A document folder is never nested (does not contain documents in sub-folders).
+Single files just get put in a folder, either named or generate folder name with UID.
+Reason for using folder is that is allows to easily append media to document and have option to "auto-add to appendix" and then move later for anythind that is not listed manually as link in markdown.
+Allows to just "put stuff that relates to that topic at that place".

 ## System Design

     meta: try design principle: keep a very tight and concise data-model, defer implementation details.